 What we’re saying: We often say we have data, data everywhere and not a drop to drink.
 That’s because there’s a ton of it but in our industry it is disconnected and cannot be used in a meaningful way.
 These steps are imperative to remove the obstacles that hinder the ability for providers to access and exchange healthcare data.
 Recognition and adoption of API standards, for instance, will help ensure data liquidity so that providers can get the most out of predictive analytics, and clinical decision support and surveillance technologies.
 These proposed rules come on the first day of HIMSS, where multiple likeminded stakeholders are singing the same tune.
 Data is important but it has to be meaningful.
-Susan DeVore will discuss these issues and more during her HIMSS keynote on Friday.
+Susan DeVore will discuss these issues and more during her HIMSS keynote.

 A new Premier analysis revealed ED visits for people with at least 1 of 6 chronic conditions contributed to nearly 60% of all annual ED visits in 2017 across ~750 hospitals.
 More than a third of these visits were potentially preventable and equated to an estimated $8.3B.